monika66/AssignmentDDP9_4/README.md

 This repository contains the R code, data and files for the Shiny app [AssignDDP94](https://mhunkeler.shinyapps.io/assignddp94/) and for the R Presentation [East Swiss: Forest Growth and Number of Plantations](http://www.rpubs.com/mhunkeler) published on Rpubs.

 Swiss Federal Statistical Office Data [raw data](https://github.com/monika66/AssignmentDDP9_4/tree/rawdata) got pre-processed with R script **MergeSwissForestData.R** to data file **ForestData.csv**.

-[raw data](https://github.com/monika66/AssignmentDDP9_4/tree/rawdata) and pre-processing R script **MergeSwissForestData.R** are not needed in the Shiny app bundle but could be seen in the [rawdata branch](https://github.com/monika66/AssignmentDDP9_4/tree/rawdata) too.
+[Raw data](https://github.com/monika66/AssignmentDDP9_4/tree/rawdata) and pre-processing R script **MergeSwissForestData.R** are not needed in the Shiny app bundle but could be seen in the [rawdata branch](https://github.com/monika66/AssignmentDDP9_4/tree/rawdata) too.

 **ForestData.csv** contains **Foreast Area Growth and Number of Plantations data** for the east Swiss Cantons:
 - Appenzell Innerrhoden,